sdercolin/fecipher-vit-manual-en/action.md

 4. Place a card to some place(right click on your card to use menu and choose the target area): Deploy a unit, send a killed unit to Retreat, place a card in the Bonds, add cards from your deck or the Retreat to your hand, or any other actions.

-5. Target a unit to attack or use skills towards(right click on a card to use menu and choose “Set as Target”): Before you attack or use your skills, you may target a unit to remind your opponent.
+5. Target a unit to attack or use skills towards(right click on a card to use menu and choose "Set as Target"): Before you attack or use your skills, you may target a unit to remind your opponent.

-6. Attack(right click on your card to use menu and choose “Attack”): Declare a battle.
+6. Attack(right click on your card to use menu and choose "Attack"): Declare a battle.

 7. Use skill/support skill(right click on your card to use menu): Use a skill.
 You may choose one skill if a unit has a plurality of skills.
-If you want to active a support skill, you should choose “Use support skill”.
+If you want to active a support skill, you should choose "Use support skill".

-8. Slide bond cards to the right side to count bonds(“Count Bond” button in the main window / ”Action” → ”Count Bond” or ”Count Bonds” in the menu bar / Ctrl+E or Ctrl+Alt+E): You may use this function to confirm whether the number of your bonds allows you to deploy/CC/Lv up a unit.
+8. Slide bond cards to the right side to count bonds("Count Bond" button in the main window / "Action" → "Count Bond" or "Count Bonds" in the menu bar / Ctrl+E or Ctrl+Alt+E): You may use this function to confirm whether the number of your bonds allows you to deploy/CC/Lv up a unit.

-9. Support(“Support” button in the main window / ”Action” → ”Support” / Ctrl+R): After declaring a battle, you should put the top card of your deck to the support area to support your unit.
+9. Support("Support" button in the main window / "Action" → "Support" / Ctrl+R): After declaring a battle, you should put the top card of your deck to the support area to support your unit.
 If you click this when there is a card in the support area, the supporting card will be send to the Retreat.

-10. Declare a critical or an avoid( “CRT” or ”AVD” button in the main window): Declare a critical or an avoid action.
+10. Declare a critical or an avoid( "CRT" or "AVD" button in the main window): Declare a critical or an avoid action.
 Then you should place a certain card to the Retreat.

 11. Flip a bond(right click on your bond to use menu): Flip a bond.